Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 ## Two ways to test.
 1. Follow the guide and setup the project from scratch, follow test instructions.
 2. Run the sample bugbash-test project.
-    - from the sample/bugbash-test folder run `dotnet restore`
+    - from the sample/bugbash-test folder run `dotnet restore`.
-    - update the hostingEndpoint and acsConnectionString variables
+    - update the hostingEndpoint and acsConnectionString variables.
     - run `dotnet run` and follow the test instructions in the guide.

 ## Setup empty project
-1. Create a folder for our project
+1. Create a folder for our project.
 2. Run `dotnet new web --language c# --name bugbash-testing` in the folder we created to initialize the project.
-3. In the new project folder that was created in step 1 Run `dotnet add package Azure.Communication.CallAutomation -v 1.0.0-alpha.20230526.8`
+3. In the new project folder that was created in step 1 Run `dotnet add package Azure.Communication.CallAutomation -v 1.0.0-alpha.20230526.8`.
-4. Run `dotnet add package Azure.Messaging.EventGrid` in the new project folder we created to install the event grid package
+4. Run `dotnet add package Azure.Messaging.EventGrid` in the new project folder we created to install the event grid package .
-5. Run `dotnet restore` to ensure we can build the required packages
+5. Run `dotnet restore` to ensure we can build the required packages.
-    - If you have issues building the correct package, create a new nuget.config file in the project directory and add the following to it
+    - If you have issues building the correct package, create a new nuget.config file in the project directory and add the following to it.
         ```
         <?xml version="1.0" encoding="utf-8"?>
         <configuration>